neondatabase/website/content/docs/guides/logical-replication-basics.md

 ```

 <Admonition type="note">
 Logical replication increases the amount of data written to the Write-Ahead Log (WAL) for write transactions.
-This is becuase detailed row-level changes and additional metadata are required to support the replication process.
+This is because detailed row-level changes and additional metadata are required to support the replication process.
 This detailed logging ensures that each change can be accurately replicated to the subscriber.
-Typically, you can expect a 10% to 30% increase in the amount of data written to the WAL, which means increased storage usage.
+Typically, you can expect a 10% to 30% increase in the amount of data written to the WAL, depending on the extent of write activity.
 </Admonition>

 Next, you'll want to check your `max_wal_senders` and `max_replication_slots` configuration parameter settings to make sure you have enough WAL senders and replication slots.

-The `max_wal_senders` parameter defines the maximum number of concurrent WAL sender processes, which are responsible for streaming WAL data to subscribers.
+The `max_wal_senders` parameter defines the maximum number of concurrent WAL sender processes which are responsible for streaming WAL data to subscribers.
 In most cases, you should have one WAL sender process for each subscriber or replication slot to ensure efficient and consistent data replication.
 In Neon's default configuration, this parameter is preset to 10.

-The `max_replication_slots` defines the maximum number of replication slots, which are used to manage database replication connections.
-Each replication slot tracks changes in the publisher database to ensure that each connected subscriber stays up to date.
+The `max_replication_slots` defines the maximum number of replication slots which are used to manage database replication connections.
+Each replication slot tracks changes in the publisher database to ensure that the connected subscriber stays up to date.
 You'll want a replication slot for each replication connection.
-For example, if you expect to have 10 separate subscribers replicating your from your database, you would set `max_replication_slots` to 10 to accommodate each connection.
-In Neon, this value is preset to 10.
-If you need a higher setting, the configuration can be adjusted by updating your project using the [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+For example, if you expect to have 10 separate subscribers replicating from your database, you would set `max_replication_slots` to 10 to accommodate each connection.
+In Neon, these values are preset to 10.

 ```ini
 max_wal_senders = 10
 max_replication_slots = 10
 ```

-## Grant schema access to your Postgres role
+### Granting schema access to your Postgres role

 The role you use for replication requires the `REPLICATION` privilege.
-Currently, only the default Postgres role created with your Neon project has this privilege and it cannot be granted to other roles.
+Currently, only the default Postgres role created with your Neon project has this privilege, and it cannot be granted to other roles.
 This is the role that is named for the email, Google, GitHub, or partner account you signed up with.
-For example, if you signed up as `alex@example.com`, you should have a default Postgres uers named `alex`.
-You can verify your user has this privilege by running the follow query:
+For example, if you signed up as `alex@example.com`, you should have a default Postgres users named `alex`.
+You can verify your user has this privilege by running the following query:

 ```sql
 SELECT rolname, rolreplication